-The soundproof panel was litted to the underside of the bulkhead, to complete this part of the car.
+The soundproof panel was fitted to the underside of the bulkhead, to complete this part of the car.

 My rear 'D' type lamps were ready for collection and one evening was spent assembling the lamps.
-The lighting for the YB at the rear is - nearside; one reverse and one tail light; on the offside; one stop and protected my car as follows: wings, front and rear, have 20 coats (half undercoat and half topcoat); doors have 20; bootlid, spare wheel lid and bonnet have 18 coats; the body shell has 30 coats.
+The lighting for the YB at the rear is - nearside: one reverse and one tail light; on the offside: one stop and one tail light.
+This set-up is within the requirements of the DoE test.